xbeat/Machine-Learning/README.md

 Introduction to Finite Element Analysis (FEA)

 Finite Element Analysis is a numerical method for solving complex engineering problems.
 It involves dividing a large problem into smaller, simpler parts called finite elements.
 Let's visualize a simple mesh generation:

+## Searching and Retrieving Images with Python

+Image Search and Retrieval in Python

+Python offers powerful tools for searching and retrieving images from datasets.
+This presentation will guide you through the process, from setting up your environment to implementing advanced search techniques.

 ## Quasi-Newton Optimization Methods in Python